sain666/give/README.md

 ## Introduction

-This is a project which implement simple but functional versions of give and autotest.
+This is a project which implement functional versions of give and autotest.
 It includes 8 shell scripts named give-add give-submit give-summary give-status give-fetch give-autotest give-mark give-rm.
-It's feature must match the behaviour of reference implementation(The real autotest application).
+It's feature match the behaviour of reference implementation(The real autotest application).

 ## structure